amamitpandey/tuts/Spring_tut/spring_questions_ans.md

 ### Application context:
 it handleer all kind or bean context at time creation, deletion.

-## Can you explain a simple flow in Spring MVC?
-just explain Model view and controller, spring also support frontend and backend part

 ## What is the default scope of a bean?
 singleton is first and default, after that we have prototype, request(HTTP), session(HTTP), and application(HTTP) scopes